Search Results

 • Clinically meaningful ascites resulting from cirrhosis.
 Clinically meaningful ascites is defined as ascites from cirrhosis requiring diuretics or paracentesis.

-• Participation in an investigational drug study or history of receiving any investigational treatment within 21 days prior to study entry, except for hormone-lowering therapy in participants with hormone-sensitive cancer.
+• Participation in an investigational drug study within 21 days prior to the start of treatment on this study, except for hormone lowering therapy in participants with hormone-sensitive cancer.
+Participating in any other interventional clinical trial during active participation in this clinical trial is not allowed.

 • Assessed by the Investigator to be unable or unwilling to comply with the requirements of the protocol.